smarter-sh/community/contributors/guide/first-contribution.md

 ## Find something to work on

-The first step to getting starting contributing to Kubernetes is to find something to work on.
+The first step to getting starting contributing to Smarter is to find something to work on.
 Help is always welcome, and no contribution is too small (but see below)!

 Here are some things you can do today to get started contributing:

-* Help improve the Kubernetes documentation
+* Help improve the Smarter documentation
 * Clarify code, variables, or functions that can be renamed or commented on
 * Write test coverage
 * Help triage issues